nunderwood6/hello-world/README.md

 # hello-world

 A renaissance man seeking the best way to tell stories with data, maps, and words.
+Today is October 17th, 2017.